iLearn-Lab/NaviGen/README.md

 <div align="center">

-If this project helps your research, please consider giving NaviGen a Star!
+🌟 If this project helps your research, please consider giving NaviGen a Star!

-Thanks for visiting NaviGen.
+<em>Thanks for visiting NaviGen ✨</em>

 </div>